w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

+Show examples of common input errors and possible ways to correct them.
+Explain that users rely on clear indications of each of the fields in error and on suggestions for correction where possible.

 #### Learning Outcomes for Topic

 Students should be able to:

+* define the placement and appearance of error messages
 * define error messages in the page title or before the form control that:
   * identify the fields in error
   * describe the cause of the error